jinnovation/jjin-linux-scripts/README.md

       executable
 * Was written to facilitate data collection for my final project for `CMSC 22200 Computer Architecture`
+* When executed by itself, returns mean and standard deviation information regarding execution time sampling of the program

 ## time_prog_stats ##
 * Python script that: